mhl-liu/playwright-demo/README.md

   - **Browser settings** (headless, viewport size, device emulation)
   - **Retries** for failed tests
   - **Reporters** and screenshot/video capture

+## 🎯 CI/CD Integration

+- GitHub Actions workflow can be used to run the tests on push or pull request.
+- Allure reports and screenshots can be collected in CI.
+-
 ## 💡 Design Considerations

 - **Page Object Model (POM)**: Encapsulates page elements and actions for reusability and maintainability